 - Place a paper towel over the plate to help the chicken avoid getting too soggy.
 The towel will take in some of the moisture.

 - Microwave the fried chicken in 30-second intervals until warm.
 Be careful not to over-microwave or it’ll dry out.

 How to Reheat Fried Chicken in a Toaster Oven

 Sidoti also says you can reheat your fried chicken in a toaster oven using the following steps.

 - Line the baking sheet from your toaster oven with aluminum foil.

-- Set toaster oven to 400 degrees Fahrenheit and let it pre-heat for a few minutes.
+- Set toaster oven to 400°F and let it pre-heat for a few minutes.
 Place a handful of fried chicken pieces on a plate.

 - Cover the plate with a paper towel.

-- Microwave the fried chicken for about one to two minutes.
+- Microwave the fried chicken for 1-2 minutes.
 Remove the plate from the microwave and place the chicken on the baking sheet.

-- Stick the baking sheet in the toaster oven for about two to three additional minutes.
+- Stick the baking sheet in the toaster oven for 2-3 additional minutes.